Imtiyaz-Rahman/jubby-ziggy-minecraft/README.md

 # jubby-ziggy-minecraft
-I helpfull shell script that can be used for some helpful thing
+A helpfull shell script that can be used for some helpful task